zimicjs/zimic/README.md

 > [!IMPORTANT]
 >
-> Body types cannot be declared using the keyword `interface`, because interfaces do not have implicit index signatures
+> JSON body types cannot be declared using the keyword `interface`, because interfaces do not have implicit index
-> as types do.
+> signatures as types do.
 Part of Zimic's JSON validation relies on index signatures.
-To workaround this, you can declare bodies
+To workaround this, you can
-> using `type`.
-As an extra step to make sure the type is a valid JSON, you can use the utility type `JSONValue`.
+> declare JSON bodies using `type`.
+As an extra step to make sure the type is a valid JSON, you can use the utility type
+> `JSONValue`.

 <details>
   <summary>